mwcz/clayto-hugo/content/posts/065 - rust raytracer/index.md

 It looks like the program grew a few artifacts in the intervening 12 years.
 Bit rot, I guess.
 I'm just impressed that it ran at all, having been written on another distro, 12 years prior, by a complete novice at C++.

 The ray tracer is another story.
 I didn't even try running it again because what I _did_ write was horribly inefficient.
-Here are some screenshots for evidence.
+Here are some screenshots for evidence of my flailing on that project.

 <div class="beside">
     <figure>